AkashG98/Alien-Invasion-Game/README.md

 # Alien-Invasion-Game

-A simple bullet firing game with certain aliens moving towards you and can de attacked by space key made with the help of pygame in Python.
+A simple bullet firing game with certain aliens moving towards you and can be attacked by firing bullets at them using space key.

+ The game is designed using pygame library in Python.

-Libraries Required :
+# Libraries Required :
-pygame
+ # pygame
-math
+ # math
-mixer
+ # mixer